Web Application Vulnerability Scanner

 - Any additional URLs not linked to the first URL.

-- If the site uses IU login, provide access to username “uisoscan”
+- If the site uses IU login, provide access to username “uisoscan”.
+I will need to know if it uses CAS, CAS-STAGE, or some other login form.

-- If the site uses its own login, provide a username and you will be contacted for the password.
+- If the site uses its own login, provide an account (preferably named uisoscan).
+You may relay the password over Lync (you will be contacted when ready)

-A scan can take anywhere from 10 minutes to 10 hours, depending on the size of the site and how many advanced features the site employs.
+A scan can take anywhere from 10 minutes to 24 hours, depending on the size of the site and how many advanced features the site employs.
 Generally speaking, the more complicated the site, the longer it will take.
+The scan will stop when it reaches 24 hours.

 Yes.
 If you are authenticating IU users (either via CAS or LDAP/Kerberos), please ensure you grant access to the username uisoscan (ads\uisoscan).

 If your access control is local, please create a local username (preferably named uisoscan) and password/passphrase for the scanner.
-You may reply to the confirmation email you receive upon submission of the scanner request form with the appropriate credential.
+Passphrases can be sent securely through Lync chat with Jason Abels.

 Important: please ensure that you assign the uisoscan user permissions at whatever privilege level you would like the scanner to scan.
 For instance, if you have an admin interface that you want scanned, uisoscan must be able to access it, as any other user would.